-Review: January 2025
+Adopte d: January 2 2025

-Adopted: January 2024
+Adopted: January 2025 Review: January 2026

 Physical Restraint Policy

 The Education Act, 1997, added a section to the 1996 Act to clarify when teachers may use physical force to restrain a pupil.
 Restraint occurs when a member of staff uses physical force to restrict a pupil's movement if they are about to cause harm to themselves or others.
 At Unique Academy, it may be used only in exceptional circumstances, to protect others and prevent harm.